-- (1) Audit Fees represent fees billed for professional services rendered for the audit of our annual financial statements and review of our quarterly financial statements included in our quarterly reports on Form 10-Q. - (2) All Other Fees represent fees billed for services provided to us not otherwise included in the category above.
+- (1) Audit Fees represent fees billed for professional services rendered for the audit of our annual financial statements. - (2) Audit Fees represent fees billed for professional services rendered for the audit of our annual financial statements and review of our quarterly financial statements included in our quarterly reports on Form 10-Q. - (3) All Other Fees represent fees billed for services provided to us not otherwise included in the category above.